I Didn't See You There: Accessibility

 The film played only in theaters that were wheelchair accessible, and where it could be screened with open or closed captions.
 The film's detailed captions, created by Cheryl Green, were favorably compared to its "complex, immersive sound design".
 There is an audio-described version of the film narrated by director Reid Davenport.

 Release and reception

 The film had its world premiere at the 2022 Sundance Film Festival on January 22, 2022, where it won the Directing Award in the U.S. Documentary category.
 It also won the Grand Jury Prize at Full Frame Documentary Film Festival, and the GGA McBaine Bay Area Documentary Feature Award at SFFILM, the San Francisco International Film Festival.

-It will air on public television as part of Season 35 of POV in January 2023.
+It aired on public television as part of Season 35 of POV in January 2023.

 I Didn’t See You There received positive reviews from film critics.
 On Rotten Tomatoes it has a 95% approval rating based on reviews from 20 critics.
 Nick Allen writing for Roger Ebert states “I Didn’t See You There is first-person poetry in captivating motion, expressed with a singular, assured artistic voice.”